scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** psychic

 Attempt to overpower the mind of a creature in range that can see you.
 You make a telepathic link to the creature, using your will to shatter their mind.
 Make a spellcasting roll against the creatures Intelligence save.
 On success they take 0/1 in psychic damage for every success remaining in your roll.
 If you deal at least 1 damage the target is dazed for the next minute.
-Damage from this spell adds double the dice it would normally incur for any concentration checks it causes.
+Damage from this spell adds double the dice it would normally incur for any concentration saves it causes.

 Add an enhanced die to the spellcasting roll for every level cast above 5th.